Latina teen in plaid and glasses shrugs at camera, dos and don'ts pop ups

-The college search process isn't an easy one, and it's hard to know what to do and what to avoid.
-Here's our advice for college search do's and don'ts.
+The college search process isn't easy, and it's hard to know what to do and what mistakes to avoid.
+Here are the top search do's and don'ts you need.

 Do start your search early